Nike-X: Zeus problems

 The Zeus system required two separate radars for each missile it launched, with extras for redundancy and others for early detection and discrimination.

 Zeus had initially been proposed in an era when ICBMs were extremely expensive and the US believed that the Soviet fleet contained a few dozen missiles.
-At a time when the US deterrent fleet was based entirely on manned bombers, even a small number of missiles aimed at Strategic Air Command's (SAC) bases presented a serious threat.
+At a time when the US deterrent fleet was based entirely on crewed bombers, even a small number of missiles aimed at Strategic Air Command's (SAC) bases presented a serious threat.
 Two Zeus deployment plans were outlined.
 One was a heavy defensive system that would provide protection over the entire continental United States, but require as many as 7000 Zeus missiles.
 McNamara supported a much lighter system that would use only 1200 missiles.

 Technological improvements in warheads and missiles in the late 1950s greatly reduced the cost of ICBMs.
 After the launch of Sputnik, Pravda quoted Nikita Khrushchev claiming they were building them "like sausages".
 This led to a series of intelligence estimates that predicted the Soviets would have hundreds of missiles by the early 1960s, creating the so-called "missile gap".
 It was later shown that the number of Soviet missiles did not reach the hundreds until the late 1960s, and at the time they had only four.

 Zeus used mechanically steered radars, like the Nike SAMs before it, limiting the number of targets it could attack at once.
 A study by the Weapons Systems Evaluation Group (WSEG) calculated that the Soviets had a 90 percent chance of successfully hitting a Zeus base by firing only four warheads at it.
 These did not even have to land close in order to destroy the base; an explosion within several miles would destroy its radars, which were very difficult to harden.
 If the Soviets did have hundreds of missiles, they could easily afford to use some to attack the Zeus sites.